Max Bell Centre (Calgary)

-Late December, it serves as the primary venue for the Mac's AAA midget hockey tournament.
-It is home to the Mac's Tourney's "Wall of Fame" featuring every tournament alumni who has gone on to play in the National Hockey League.
+Late December, it serves as the primary venue for the Circle K Classic(Formerly known as the Mac’s Midget Tournament)It is home to the Mac's Tourney's "Wall of Fame" featuring every tournament alumnus who has gone on to play in the National Hockey League.

-In 2007, the arena completed construction to add a second sheet of ice as the city of Calgary attempts to keep up with demand for ice-time in a rapidly growing city.
-Max Bell Arena 1 in to which the Canucks play was renamed to the Ken Bracko Arena in 2017 as a tribute to Ken Bracko the founder of the Midget AAA World Invitational Tournament (formerly the Mac's Midget Tournament) as well as the 18U Alberta Elite Hockey league (AEHL), Bracko also served as president of the Canucks for 32 years until his death in 2015.
+In 2007, the arena completed construction to add a second sheet of ice as the city of Calgary attempts to keep up with demand for ice time in a rapidly growing city.
+Max Bell Arena 1 in which the Canucks play was renamed the Ken Bracko Arena in 2017 as a tribute to Ken Bracko, the founder of the Circle K Classic (formerly the Mac's Midget Tournament) as well as the 18U Alberta Elite Hockey league (AEHL).
+Bracko also served as president of the Canucks for 32 years until his death in 2015.

 In 2022, the city of Calgary completed $14 million in renovations on the arena.

+The area surrounding the building hosts the annual electronic music festival Chasing Summer.